AdobeDocs/analytics.en/help/technotes/cookies/cookies.md

 Adobe's first-party cookies are limited to a 7-day expiry or, for click-throughs that Apple determines are coming from trackers, a 24-hour expiry.
 With a 7-day expiry, if a user visits your site and returns within seven days, then the cookie's expiration date is extended by another seven days.
 However, if a user visits your site and returns in eight days, then they are treated as a new user on the second visit.

-Currently, ITP policies apply to all first-party cookies set by Adobe, whether you're using the Visitor ID service or the legacy Analytics ID ("s_vi" cookie).
+Currently, ITP policies apply to all first-party cookies set by Adobe, whether you're using the Visitor ID Service or the legacy Analytics ID ("s_vi" cookie).
 At one point, these policies applied only to cookies set client-side and not to cookies set server-side via a CNAME implementation.
 In November of 2020, however, ITP was updated to apply to CNAME implementations as well.

 #### Timeline of major changes to ITP policy {#ITP-timeline}